 - In a small mixing bowl, whisk together the ingredients for the dressing.
 Taste and adjust seasoning to your liking.

 - Pour the desired amount of dressing over salad and toss to combine.
 Place in the fridge for about 10-20 minutes for flavors to meld.

-- Right before serving, fold in ramen noodles, green onions, cilantro and crushed and whole almonds.
+Right before serving, fold in green onions, cilantro and almonds.
+Add optional toppings as desired.

 - Best enjoyed immediately or on the same day.

 * Nutritional info is calculated without the cooked chicken or nut buttter.